 Get free expert advice and peace of mind knowing you have the right property and liability coverage for your small business.

-These policies provide coverage for the most common virtual assistant risks.
+These insurance policies cover the most common risks for virtual assistants.

-A BOP is an affordable way for virtual assistants to buy general liability insurance and commercial property insurance together.
+A BOP is an affordable way for virtual assistants to buy general liability coverage and commercial property insurance together.
 Small, low-risk businesses are usually eligible.

-This policy covers common third-party risks, such as a delivery person tripping on an uneven step at your home.
+This policy covers common third-party risks, such as a delivery person slipping on an icy step at your home.
 Bundle it with commercial property insurance in a business owner's policy for savings.

-This policy can cover work mistakes and oversights, such as a personal assistant forgetting to file timely paperwork.
+This policy can cover work mistakes and oversights, such as a personal assistant missing a deadline for a social media post.
 It's also called errors and omissions insurance (E&O).

-Most states require workers' comp for virtual assistants who hire employees.
+Most states require workers' comp for virtual assistant companies with employees.
 It also protects sole proprietors from work injury costs that health insurance might deny.

 Commercial auto insurance covers financial losses when a virtual assistant's vehicle is involved in an accident.
-It's required for vehicles registered to a business.
+Most states require this coverage for vehicles owned by a business.

-Cyber liability insurance helps virtual assistants recover from data breaches and cyberattacks.
-It's strongly recommended for any business that handles credit card numbers or other sensitive information.
+This policy helps virtual assistants recover from data breaches and cyberattacks.
+It's strongly recommended for any business that handles credit card numbers or other personal information.